Jorge-Neves/Markdown-web-app/README.md

 # Markdown-web-app
-A ReactJS web app to facilitate the creation of cool github readme.me with the use of community built resources and markdown

-<p align="right">[<a href="#top">back to top</a>]</p>

-# Exeter's Entrepeneurs

 <p align="center">
   <img src="DocumentationGif.GIF" alt="A gif of the website's landing page" />
 </p>

 # Description
-A Rebranding of the Exeter's Entrepeneur's Website.
+A ReactJS web app to facilitate the creation of cool github readme.me with the use of community built resources and markdown.

 # Live Demo